Somewhere, someone is crafting something by hand, and it's just for you. It's unique, it's special, it's art.

 While subsequently serving in the Peace Corps throughout Central and South America, she had occasion to apprentice with both silver and leather craftsmen of Ecuador and Mexico.
 Something inside beckoned her to pursue the artistry on her own.

 Areias's designs are a true reflection of her love and appreciation for both Latin and Scandinavian aesthetics, dating back to an era of silver designers from the 1930s and 1940s which originated in Denmark.
-As silver became scarce during World War II, argent veins running through Mexico lured Danish designers to America, where their pure designs and silversmithing finesse were shared with the native craftsmen.
+As silver became scarce during World War II, argent veins running through Mexico lured Danish designers to the area, where their pure designs and silversmithing finesse were shared with the native craftsmen.

 "The Danish designers," she says, "have both a sincere affinity for the arts and an eye for contemporary lines which brings out the best of the silver.
 I have a great love and respect for this style of silversmithing.
 It is the inspiration for my own creativity which, when forged with the Latin influence of my heritage, emerges in my signature designs."